 That is not a recent finding.
 This thinking is consistent with what I held in my youth.
 I became angry when the school bus we lily whites were riding would pass up our friends and neighbors, the Smiths, who were black.
 They had to go to a one room school when others went to the larger public ones.
 My anger was always for the poor and I pray often that it will not subside nor burn me up.
-So much for differences which wind their way into my siding for a more social ecology.
+So much for differences which wind their way into my preferences for a more social ecology.

 My entire priestly ministry has been associated with secular organizations, not religious ones.
-I noted through extensive travels and workshops (over 1,700 talks in my public interest years to date) that various components of the Earth concerned movement, "The Movement," thought theirs to be the ONLY environmental approach.
+I noted through extensive travels and workshops that various components of the Earth-concerned movement, "The Movement," thought theirs to be the ONLY environmental approach.
 Lawyers regarded all environmental concerns as legal; teachers saw all issues as pedagogical; research persons, as research problems.
 But wasn't there more to environmental action than any one specialty?
 Doesn't the balance of diverging approaches make for better ecology, not one monolithic way of thinking?
 It was over a decade since LBJ squatted on the front porch near Inez, Kentucky and launched the War on Poverty - the precursor to the ecological battles of the next decade.
 That war mobilized diverse forces, and so should we.